SciPost/SciPost/README.md

 One can of course also add the variable to the `~/.bash_profile` for convenience.

 ### Check, double check
-To make sure everything is setup and configured well, run:
+To make sure everything is set up and configured well, run:

 ```shell
 (scipostenv) $ ./manage.py check